Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

     print(z) # => 8
 ```

+Keyword arguments make APIs ergonomic, as the programmer does not have to remember in which position what value need to be passed.
+It improves code readability and maintainability.
+It also reduces accidental mistakes when programmer wrongly assumes the order of the arguments.

 ### 6.3.4 Positional-only arguments
 Sometimes you want to write a function with positional-only arguments, because:
 * The argument names aren't meaningful for the the caller.